-The story behind Pulilan Carabao Festival is that a farm worker by the name San Isidro Labrador was a very effective individual.
+The story behind Pulilan Carabao Festival is that a farm worker by the name of San Isidro Labrador was a very effective individual.
 So effective was he that his manager often wondered to himself how it was possible to get such work done.
 His curiosity led him to discover that the farm was actually cultivated by angelic creatures.
-In Bulacan particularly, the festival is more of a thanksgiving to the the patron saint, for the plentiful harvests.
+In Bulacan particularly, the festival is more of a thanksgiving to the patron saint, for the plentiful harvests.

-For curious tourists, this fascinating folklore certainly has close similarities to Philippines’ colonial history.
+For curious tourists, this fascinating folklore certainly has close similarities to the Philippines’ colonial history.
 In the Spanish colonial era, the Spanish Masters had a great influence on the locals, and this festival is one of the events that are representative of this.
-In fact, the Feast Day of San Isidro that is held on 15th of May is one of the most celebrated holidays in Madrid even today.
+In fact, the Feast Day of San Isidro that is held on the 15th of May is one of the most celebrated holidays in Madrid even today.

 The Carabao festival is not the only event in honor of San Isidro Labrador, the patron saint of farmers, in the Philippines.
 Multiple festivals and feasts are held around the country in the days around May 15th, all of which honor the patron saint.
-But, the Kneeling Carabao Festival in Pulilan remains one of the best known events in his honor, and frankly the one that’s the most interesting for tourists.
+But, the Kneeling Carabao Festival in Pulilan remains one of the best-known events in his honor, and frankly the one that’s the most interesting for tourists.

 The first day of the festival usually includes a parade of the water buffalo.
 Farmers brush them and rub their horns with oil, and some even deck them out with flowers and ribbons, to make them look fancier.
 Other farmers will also paint the buffalo with washable paints, which is certainly an interesting sight.
 And they will then start leading the carabao towards the church square, where the main part of the event is supposed to happen.

 Seriously, the treatment these majestic creatures receive in the days of the festivals makes you wish you were a water buffalo!
 Before they are anointed in the church square, their entire bodies are shaved and then massages with scented oils.
-Carabao are then made to kneel down, which is why the Pulilan festival is called the Kneeling Carabao Festival.
+Carabao is then made to kneel down, which is why the Pulilan festival is called the Kneeling Carabao Festival.

 And don’t worry, there’s absolutely no animal abuse going on here, not even when the carabao kneel.
-That was one of my main concerns when I first heard but the festival, but when you realize just how important the carabao are for the people of Bulacan, the thought of animal abuse immediately becomes ridiculous.
+That was one of my main concerns when I first heard but the festival, but when you realize just how important the carabao is for the people of Bulacan, the thought of animal abuse immediately becomes ridiculous.
 These animals are well trained, and are incredibly obedient – it’s enough for their farmer to tell them to kneel, and they will do so.

 Once the animal is kneeling, the priest will bless it.
 This confirms the health of the wonderful animals, as well as their endurance for the next year.
 The health of carabao is very important for the farmers, as it helps them ensure their wonderful helps endure another harvest season by their side.
 And all of this is happening in front of the San Isidro Labrador church in the city.